California Takes Controversial Approach to Fentanyl Crisis

 An Empathetic Conversation

-Robert Marbut, the former executive director of the U.S. Interagency on Homelessness and producer of the forthcoming documentary, “Fentanyl: Death Incorporated,” says the government is under reacting to an existential and continually evolving threat.
+Robert Marbut, the former executive director of the U.S. Interagency on Homelessness and producer of the forthcoming documentary “Fentanyl: Death Incorporated,” said the government is underreacting to an existential and continually evolving threat.

-“We absolutely have to get into drug education and prevention at a level that we did with cigarettes,” he told The Epoch Times, pointing to the nearly 75-percent reduction in smoking since 1965, when nearly half of Americans smoked; now around 12 percent do.
+“We absolutely have to get into drug education and prevention at a level that we did with cigarettes,” he told The Epoch Times, pointing to the nearly 75 percent reduction in smoking since 1965.
+Back then, nearly half of Americans smoked; now, around 12 percent do.

-Representatives of Duncan Channon, the ad agency behind California’s “Facts Fight Fentanyl” campaign, say they avoided the “fear and tragedy” of traditional PSAs in favor of an “approachable and empowering” way to talk about the fentanyl crisis and get people comfortable using naloxone.
+Representatives of Duncan Channon, the ad agency behind California’s “Facts Fight Fentanyl” campaign, said they avoid the “fear and tragedy” of traditional PSAs in favor of an “approachable and empowering” way to talk about the fentanyl crisis and get people comfortable using naloxone.

 “The last thing we are going to do is wag a finger at anybody or follow the failed tactics of ‘Just Say No,’ which has never really worked,” Duncan Channon’s CEO Andy Berkenfield told AdAge last year.